Gomolemo-k/email-previewer-application/docs/frontend-architecture.md

-# MkSaaS Frontend Architecture Document
+# Application Frontend Architecture Document

 ## Introduction

-This document details the frontend architecture for MkSaaS (Make AI SaaS), a comprehensive Next.js boilerplate designed to accelerate the development of profitable SaaS applications.
+This document details the frontend architecture for this SaaS application, a comprehensive Next.js system.
 It complements the main architecture document by providing specific guidance on the frontend implementation, component structure, state management, and UI/UX patterns.

 ### Purpose